 It has looked something like this:

-The woman with a PhD who lives with a neglectful partner and is having an affair with another emotionally unavailable man, but is afraid to leave both because she feels guilty.
+The woman with a high-level job who lives with a neglectful partner and is having an affair with another emotionally unavailable man, but is afraid to leave both because she feels guilty.

 The woman running her own successful business who is disrespected by an employee she is afraid to fire.

-The woman who is overwhelmed by the job she doesn’t like, but stays because it impresses her dad.
+The woman who is overwhelmed by the job she doesn’t like, but stays because it impresses her parents.

-The woman who says yes to her depressed, unemployed 50-year old brother even though he drains her energy and brings her down.
+The woman who says yes to her depressed, unemployed 40-year old sibling even though it drains her energy and brings her down.

-The woman who constantly reaches out to her emotionally abusive alcoholic sister and tries to help her despite no appreciation and frequent criticism.
+The woman who constantly reaches out to her emotionally abusive alcoholic brother and tries to help him despite no appreciation and frequent criticism.

 The woman who lives with the husband addicted to computer games who never lifts a finger to help her.

 These woman are loving people.
 They are gentle, kind, sensitive, intuitive, and empathic.
 They have been trained well by a society and culture that programs women to put others needs first—often at their own expense.

 As a result, they are draining their life force, drowning in overwhelm and wondering why they feel so bad when they are trying to be so good.
 They are often tearful, fatigued, mildly depressed and chronically anxious.